guigovedovato/studies/Python/Console/README.md

 # Python

-IIn this session, we have studies on console application
+In this session, there are studies on console applications and algorithms

 ## Techs, Frameworks & Libraries